Hayley96/CsvParser/README.md

 ## :computer: Application Overview <a name="applicationOverview"></a>

-The application consists of the following main componenets:
+The application consists of the following main components:

 * CSV Parser
 * Data Query